cajthamlmatej/master-thesis/docs/docs/extending/plugins/first-steps.md

 Also, for testing purposes you can use a local server of the application.
 How to do that is explained in the [Setup](../../extending/source/setup) documentation.

+Also its possible to make a test version of the plugin and publish it.
-But you can really make a test version and publish it and test it on live version.
+Then you can test it on live version.

-Then you can use the [Publishing](./publishing) documentation to learn how to publish your plugin.
+---

+Once you are ready to publish your plugin, continue with the [Publishing](./publishing) documentation.

 ## Prepared plugin base